AnshPKachalia/IntroToIM/Nov11/README.md

 The final product was an unplanned output, in the sense that I went ahead with whatever numbers felt right and just saw what output they produced.

 ### Problem
 I had to deal with one major problem.
 My arduino app was failing to upload the code to the arduino board.
+It was working and suddenly stopped working. then failed to upload any code.
+I turned towards the discord group for help and the professor shared a list of a few things to try.
+I thought I had a short ciruit so I tried to remove each item one by one and reupload the code, but that didnt work.
+Then I tried restarting everything and uplugging everything that too did not seem to work.
+Then I followed the list given by the professor, step by step.
+One of the suggestions was to change the usb port and that did the trick for me.